 I am sharing this project as part of a week of Cricut Mother’s Day crafts.
 I will link to all the other creative crafts at the end of this, so be sure to check them all out.

 Supplies You Will Need

 I had initially wanted to use this Cricut design for this project because it is adorable — and oh-so-true.
 Unfortunately, my mug was a bit too small for the design to read properly.
 If you use a larger mug, I highly recommend it.
-If you would like to use my design, you can find it here.
-As always, I love making my designs free for all to use, so please only use it for non-commercial purposes.

 I cut my design out of outdoor black vinyl and positioned it onto my tin mug with transfer tape.
 I found this mug at Walmart, but you can place this design on a regular mug, a tall mug, a travel mug… you decide!

 These are all affiliate links, if you make a purchase (of anything from these retailers, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!

 Sign up for my SVG Club below for these free SVG files!
 As a member of the club, you will receive one new SVG file each month.
 These SVG files are ready to upload directly into your favorite cutting machine’s design software.
 Insert the file into a new project, then resize it to fit the project you will be making.

 How Do You Position the Vinyl on the Mug?